godwyer/godwyer/index.md

 ---

 ### About the Work
-This portfolio showcases research-driven mapping projects focusing on natural hazards and economic development.
+This portfolio showcases research-driven mapping projects.
 Each map is built with a focus on high-performance data rendering and user-centric UI design.

 [Contact me via GitHub](https://github.com/your-username)